mugen609/bigbox-native-res-setup/GameMaze.md

     - NVIDIA RTX 3090 (MSI Suprim)

-*Note: Any GPU from the CRT EmuDriver list should work.
+*Note: Any GPU from the CRT EmuDriver list should work with super resolutions and latest drivers (including via VGA/DVI outputs).
 Discrete AMD GPUs from similar architectures (e.g., RX 6600) are likely compatible but untested by me.
-Integrated graphics and modern NVIDIA cards have shown issues in my tests; NVIDIA's DSC (Display Stream Compression) may interfere with CRU's custom low-resolution timings, but the pool of hardware was very limited.*
+Integrated graphics and modern NVIDIA cards have shown issues in my tests; NVIDIA's DSC (Display Stream Compression) may interfere with CRU's custom low-resolution timings, but the pool of hardware was too limited to conclude.*

 ## 💻
 ### Hardware Requirements